 The OnePlus 8T comes with OxygenOS 11, based on the new Android 11 OS, out of the box.
 While Oxygen OS has historically kept to a very stock-like design, the newest software makes a few changes that move it a bit further away from stock Android.
 Some of the changes include adding a new OnePlus Sans font, a new Always On Display, and improvements to Dark Mode and Zen Mode.

-The Galaxy S20 FE ships with Android 10, with the One UI skin.
-There’s no word on when it might get the Android 11 update.
+The Galaxy S20 FE shipped with Android 10, with the One UI skin.
+However, the phone got its over-the-air Android 11 update in early 2021.
 Samsung has pledged to support the Galaxy S20 FE with three Android OS updates.
 The OnePlus 8T will get at least two Android OS updates, plus an extra year just for software security updates.